Noway92/Noway92/README.md

 # 💫 About Me:
-I am currently a student from ESILV, a French engineering school, studying data and Artificial intelligence<br>I am looking for a VIE as a data scientist for Octobre 2026
+I am currently a student at ESILV, a French engineering school, specializing in Data and Artificial Intelligence.
+I am seeking a VIE position as a Data Scientist starting in October 2026.

 ## 🌐 Socials: